Jeff White (Australian footballer): Personal life

 White grew up in Victoria and was keen to return to Melbourne after he was drafted to the Fremantle Dockers in Western Australia.
 He was married to Stacy, and in Melbourne they lived at Sandringham.
 The pair met on the Gold Coast, and married there in October 2005.
 On 5 May 2007, Stacy gave birth to the couple's first child, son Kalani Jordan.
-White has stated his desire to move to the Gold Coast once his playing career in Melbourne is finished, and has mooted that a role with the proposed Gold Coast AFL team is possible in either a development or coaching capacity.
+White has stated his desire to move to the Gold Coast once his playing career in Melbourne is finished, and mooted that a role with the proposed Gold Coast AFL team is possible in either a development or coaching capacity.
 In September 2008, he launched a sports classified website, SponsorThem, which is a specialised networking site for athletes.
 White wanted to impart his knowledge of social media to other athletes, which grew into his own business, White Echo, launched in 2009.
 White is an avid golfer and is a member of the Huntingdale Golf Club, and also plays regularly at the Royal Melbourne Golf Club.
 He plays off of a handicap of 5.
 At his final press-conference with Melbourne, he jokingly stated that a card on the seniors' Champions Tour was a potential aim once his football career is finished.

 Playing career

 White played for the Dandenong Stingrays in the TAC Cup in 1993 and 1994.
-He was drafted with the number 1 pick in the 1994 AFL Draft—the first Dandenong player to be drafted with the highest pick.
+He was drafted with the number 1 pick in the 1994 AFL draft—the first Dandenong player to be drafted with the highest pick.
 Travis Johnstone—who was White's team-mate at Melbourne for 10 years—is the only other Dandenong player to be selected with the first pick in an AFL draft.
 White was one of six Dandenong players selected to play for Vic Metro at the Teal Cup—the national under 18 championships—in 1994.
 Following his performances for Vic Metro, he was named as an All-Australian at Under 18 level.